jameshfisher/jameshfisher.com/_posts/2017-09-03-workshops.md

 ---
-title: "Running a Laravel+Pusher workshop at work"
+title: Running a Laravel+Pusher workshop at work
+tags: []
 ---

 Last Friday afternoon at Pusher, we ran an internal workshop on Laravel+Pusher.